-It is not recommended for MCM to be subcultured as they will terminally differentiate in long-term cultures.
+HCM-A are not recommended to be subcultured because this cell type will terminally differentiate in long-term cultures.

-Caution: Handling animal-derived products is potentially biohazardous.
-Always wear gloves and safety glasses when working these materials.
+Caution: Handling human derived products is potentially biohazardous.
+Although each cell strain tests negative for HIV, HBV and HCV DNA, diagnostic tests are not necessarily 100% accurate, therefore, proper precautions must be taken to avoid inadvertent exposure.
+Always wear gloves and safety glasses when working with these materials.
 Never mouth pipette.
 We recommend following the universal procedures for handling products of human origin as the minimum precaution against contamination [1].